diana@dianaforcouncil.com / 321-423-4557

 In addition, I believe in supporting our law enforcement, which have a vital role in our community.
 The West Melbourne Police Department is able to work effectively to serve and protect our city because they have our support.
 I appreciate how they have found ways to engage with our citizens in the past and I want to continue seeking ways to build relationships between our law enforcement, city leadership, and residents.

 Our lagoon is a precious natural resource and when I was a teacher, my 4th graders would take a fieldtrip to study the flora and fauna in and around the lagoon to understand how everything is connected and how our actions can either improve or harm the environment.
-West Melbourne is going to be building its own water plant as a way to address the water quality issues that have occurred in the past, which I think we should prioritize in the budget.
+West Melbourne is almost done building its own water plant (January 2027), which will help with our water independence and provide better quality water to our residents.
+With new infrastructure, this hopefully also translates to lesser impact on the environment.

 Additionally, I want to continue supporting the reuse water program and new scrubbers that will be used to address the high levels of nitrates being washed into our sewers and canals, which eventually enter the lagoon and harm the environment.
 Some of our houses are older and using and have septic systems that are causing runoff so I am encouraging people to participate in the septic-to-sewer conversions.
 By drilling wells and utilizing new equipment in the water plant, the runoff that goes into the lagoon should be decreased, as well as being a solid investment for the city’s future.

 Our local businesses bring a variety of quality goods and services for our families and those around the county, and many of them look for ways to give back, too.
-As a fellow business owner, I know the importance of having a strong relationship between city leadership and businesses, which happens through open and honest communication and ensuring local policies support economic development and small businesses.
-I want to ensure our city council and local businesses actively seek opportunities to partner together for the betterment of the city and our residents.
+As a former small business owner with my husband, I know the importance of having a strong relationship between city leadership and businesses, which happens through open and honest communication and ensuring local policies support economic development and small businesses.
+I want to ensure our city council and local businesses continue to actively seek opportunities to partner together for the betterment of the city and our residents.

 When did you become interested in government and civics?2022-04-27T22:44:51-04:00